Smartcalling/SmartCalling-iOS/README.md

 The SmartCalling SDK let's you add your company contact details to the iOS AddressBook.
 In this way users of your app will see a personalised screen when they receive a call from your company.

+If you plan to use the SmartCalling Demo app for reference please remember to use your command line app to run `pod install` while in the demo app project folder after you have downloaded the code.

 Please report any bugs/issues/suggestions to cj@smartcalling.co.uk

 ## Code-Level Documentation